tlietz/collaborlist/README.md

 1) A user presses on a `list item` and focuses the editing area.
 2) A user changes the contents of a `list item`.

-Once an `editing` message is broadcasted, the process that broadcasted the message will start a countdown to send a `remove_edit` message to all connected client.
+Once an `editing` message is broadcasted, the `broadcast process` that broadcasted the message will start a `countdown process` that sends a `remove_edit` message to all connected clients when time is up.
-Every message broadcast for a specific `list item` cancels the countdown process and starts a new one.
+The `broadcast process` cancels the `countdown process` whenerver a message is broadcast for a specific `list item` cancels the `countdown process`.
+The `broadcast process` then starts a new `countdown process`.

-Another way to implement this could be to have a single Genserver handle the countdowns and broadcasting the `remove_edit` messages.
+Another way to implement this could be to have a single Genserver handle the countdowns and broadcast the `remove_edit` messages.
 The benefit of doing this is that it takes workload off each client process.
 However, the downside is that the Genserver could become a bottleneck because each broadcast must happen synchronously in a queue.